coresignal logo white

 Coresignal offers data in two forms: raw and clean.
 At the time of writing this review, the latter was available only for the largest professional network – namely, its company and employee data.

 Corsesignal defines raw as data that has been scraped and parsed based on a certain structure but without modifying individual fields.
-In other words, they can include duplicate records, HTML tags, different terminology, and so on.
+In other words, it can include duplicate records, HTML tags, different terminology, and so on.
 Clean data contains fewer records, but they’re standartized, trimmed from HTML tags or special characters, and enriched with additional information.

 Clean data may be the better option if you need value ASAP, while raw data may be preferred by companies that already have strong data cleaning capabilities and possibly different preferences than the data vendor.